hpcaitech/ColossalAI/docs/zero.md

 # Zero Redundancy optimizer and zero offload

-The Zero Redundancy Optimizer (ZeRO) removes the memory redundancies across data-parallel processes by partitioning three model states (optimizer states, gradients, and parameters) across data-parallel processes instead of replicating them.
+The Zero Redundancy Optimizer (ZeRO) removes the memory redundancies across data-parallel processes by partitioning three model states (optimizer states, gradients, and parameters) instead of replicating them.
 By doing so, memory efficiency is boosted drastically compared to classic data parallelism while the computational granularity and communication efficiency are retained.